psu-efd/Computing-in-CEE/README.md

 # Acknowledgements

-This work is partically supported by the Penn State CEE Harry West Teaching Award.
+This work is partially supported by the Penn State CEE Harry West Teaching Award.

 # License